 Maureen Ehrensberger-Dow and Gary Massey, Translators and machines: working together

 Ehrensberger-Dow and Massey are researchers at the Institute of Translation and Interpretation at the Zurich University of Applied Sciences.
-They presented findings from their Cognitive and Physical Ergonomics of Translation project, which studies the impact of translation technology on translators’ thought processes and work-flows.
+They presented findings from their Cognitive and Physical Ergonomics of Translation project, which studies the impact of translation technology on translators’ thought processes and workflows.
 It should come as no surprise that CAT tools do not always seem well-tailored to actually being used by humans.
 While they can provide gains in productivity and consistency, their shortcomings can constrain how we work, causing delays or frustration.
 Working at a computer for long periods of time also affects translators.
-The physical ergonomics of translation technology includes issues like workplace set-ups, user interfaces or simply screen sizes.
+The physical ergonomics of translation technology includes issues like workplace set-ups, user interfaces, or simply screen sizes.
 Translation technology has a strong influence on our workflows and our health and I hope that the recommendations resulting from this research will be put into practice by software vendors and freelance translators.

 Ehrensberger-Dow and Massey are still collecting data for the next phase of their project.
 You can and should take part in their Ergonomics at the translator’s workplace online survey and do your bit for improving our knowledge of workplace processes and health-related issues.
 The survey is available in 6 languages and will be open until the end of 2014.
 Plenty of time to have your say.
 You can also have them send you the results of the survey if you want to know what others said.
 Send an email to the project team at email@example.com.
 (Edit March 2022: This survey has long closed and the results were published.)

 What about machine translation (MT)?